 While housing is globally recognized as a human right, for many Philadelphia residents it remains a dream.
-More than 1,000 Philadelphia children and youth will sleep in a shelter tonight (Philadelphia Children and Youth Experiencing Homelessness: Practical Strategies for Action Report, August 2010).
 A Place to Call Home sheds a light on the unique housing challenges facing urban children and youth while embarking on a significant effort to equip them with the skills and resources necessary to ensure they remain healthy and housed.

-Experience three unique art projects, inspired by the voices of the youth whose photography and interviews generated the professional work.
-These projects include mixed-media animation created with artist Damon Reaves, a mural and installation of youth stories cast into a paper dining room by muralist Ernel Martinez, a series of site-specific small murals designed by Shira Walinsky (produced in collaboration with her University of Pennsylvania class called Big Picture: Mural Art), and the painting of over 30 facades of homes on the 3800 block of Melon Street, led by muralist Ernel Martinez, all designed to bring the project to the art house where the installation is sited, 3828 Melon Street (Between 38th & 39th Street).
+Inspired by voices of homeless youth, the projects within this series include a mixed-media animation created with artist Damon Reaves, a mural and installation of youth stories cast into a paper dining room by muralist Ernel Martinez, a series of site-specific small murals designed by Shira Walinsky (produced in collaboration with her University of Pennsylvania class called Big Picture: Mural Art), and the painting of over 30 facades of homes on the 3800 block of Melon Street, led by muralist Ernel Martinez, all designed to bring the project to the art house where the installation is sited, 3828 Melon Street.

 HOME IS WHERE THE ART IS